LayeredStudio/quick-login/readme.txt

 **Quick Social Login** lets your visitors login or register with a single click!
 Adds login with Facebook, Google, Twitter, LinkedIn, Slack and WordPress.com on Login page, Register page, Comment forms and WooCommerce Checkout.

-Faster login or register will increase percent of logged in users and conversion on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.
+Faster login or register will increase percent of logged in users and conversion on your site, especially helpful on e-commerce sites where the Checkout flow should be as simple as possible.

 = Included Providers =